rod-trent/Copilot-for-Security/Prompts/Plugins/Intune.md

 ```
 ---
 ```
-Describe the impact of this policy on users and highlight setting conflicts with existing policy.
+Describe the impact of the <insert policy name> policy on users and highlight setting conflicts with existing policy.
 ```
 ---